 Metrics composition involves taking into account the ranges of the metrics and raises two difficulties.
-First, the ranges may be very different, for example in the case of the changeability characteristic and its associated metrics (SLOC, cyclomatic complexity, number of methods per class, inheritance depth - DIT), one sees that DIT can take its values in a different interval than SLOC.
+First, the ranges may be very different, for example in the case of the changeability characteristic and its associated metrics (SLOC, cyclomatic complexity, number of methods per class, DIT), one sees that DIT can take its values in a different interval than SLOC.
 In this case, one must ensure not to dilute the results of one metric into the other.
-Second, metrics may have very different meanings, which imposes dealing with them in very different ways, e.g., by using specific composition methods for each characteristic based on any given two (or more) metrics.
+Second, metrics may have very different meanings, which imposes dealing with them in very different ways, for example, by using specific composition methods for each characteristic based on any given two (or more) metrics.

 To be able to compose these metrics in a unified result, one can normalize them into a given interval of values.
-It is important that the interval be continuous (see below) as opposed to discrete values, e.g., as in a Likert scale [Lik32], and it is preferable that the interval have a finite bound on both sides to ease comparison.
+It is important that the interval be continuous (see below) as opposed to discrete values, for example, as in a Likert scale [14], and it is preferable that the interval have a finite bound on both sides to ease comparison.

-Considering the normalization for SLOC measured per method (illustrated in Table I^{\ddagger}), a discrete mapping would have the following drawbacks:
+Considering the normalization for SLOC measured per method (illustrated in Table I^2), a discrete mapping would have the following drawbacks:

-[‡]Here, as well as throughout the rest of this paper, we use "reversed brackets" interval notation [ISO92], i.e.,]a, b] is the the set of all numbers x satisfying $a < x \le b$.
+2Here, as well as throughout the rest of this paper, we use 'reversed brackets' interval notation [54], that is,]a, b] is the set of all numbers x satisfying $a < x \le b$.